-Many of the relocated buildings at APV have quite early associations with the Hawkesbury district.
-Of particular note are The Black Horse Inn stables which may be as early as 1819 and the Perry House as early as 1841.
-13 other buildings are dated between 1861 and 1899.
-The only twentieth-century buildings are the former Kurrajong Railway Goods station of 1926, the 1934 post office attachment to Hastwell's residence at North Sackville and the so-called 'Bank of Australasia' used as a garage in Wilberforce in the 1930s.
+The dates of the transferred buildings are uniformly early: 15 out of the 18 are nineteenth-century.
+The Black Horse Inn stables may be as early as 1819 and the 'Perry' House as early as 1841: the remaining 13 are securely dated between 1861 and 1899.
+The only twentieth-century buildings are the former Kurrajong Railway Goods station of 1926, the post office attachment added in 1934 to Hastwell's residence at North Sackville and the so-called 'Bank of Australasia' used as a garage in Wilberforce in the 1930s.
+The corpus makes a comprehensible Australian hamlet, straggling out along a single street, like Hartley Vale or Lidsdale.
+Hamlets are relatively rare in rural New South Wales, since the norm for a village laid out by a government surveyor was a nucleated settlement such as the Macquarie towns of the Hawkesbury.